KenSuenobu/objectified/README.md

 ### Phase 2

 Design Database.
-Use `sem-tools` to define the schema, and for semantic
+Use `sem-tools` to define the schema and loading the database.

 - [ ] Postgres Schema
   - [ ] Namespaces